Fence Around Colorado's Capitol Building Could Soon Be Permanent

 “The design hugs the building, so it’s not going to fence off a huge part of the grounds, and it will also not be in front of any of the public entrances or around the four staircases that face in each direction,” Lontine said.
 “We do want people to know this is their building, and that they are welcome.
 This fence is not intended to keep people who want to visit as they normally have.”

-The hope is potential changes at the Capitol will please everyone.MORE NEWS: 'It's A Mad Scramble': Struggling Colorado Music Venues Rush To Apply For ederal Relief
+The hope is potential changes at the Capitol will please everyone.MORE NEWS: Phillip Lindsay, Broncos Officially Part Ways

 “I understand the hurt and the anger and that this building is a symbol of government and oppression for many people, and the building got their ire,” said Lontine.
 “But damaging public property isn’t necessary to achieving that goal, so I think we’re trying to find the balance.”